 The Fed also has an indirect effect on longer-term interest rates, currency exchange rates, and prices of bonds and stocks, as well as other assets.
 Through these channels, monetary policy can influence household spending, business investment, production, employment, and inflation.

-In rare instances, the economy may have been in a period of deflation when overall prices have fallen.
+In some instances, the economy may have been in a period of deflation when overall prices have fallen.
 Then the central bank typically responds by loosening monetary policy, either by lowering interest rates or using the more extreme measure of buying assets directly.
 A sharp period of deflation occurred after World War I, as well as during the first several years of the Great Depression.

 What Is the Fed Funds Rate?

 It may seem counterintuitive that banks would loan money to each other, but here’s why they do.
 Banks are required to meet the reserve requirement set by the Fed.
 This is the least amount of cash a bank must have on hand, either in its own vault or in one of the regional Fed banks.
+Even when the Fed sets the reserve requirement ratio to 0% for depository institutions, which it did in response to the Covid-19 pandemic, banks are still incentivized to maintain adequate reserves.

 Recommended: Federal Reserve Interest Rates, Explained